Best Of

 5. Content Warning

 This is the lighter recommendation on the list.
 The voice layer still matters, but the tone makes it easier to recommend when your group wants stories and laughter more than sustained stress.
+It is the best answer when the mechanic matters, but a fully oppressive horror mood does not.
+If that is the branch you want, use games like Content Warning for the softer follow-up set.

 Best for: mixed groups that want social energy without maximum fear.